 Canton real estate is some of the most expensive in Michigan, although Canton house values don't compare to the most expensive real estate in the U.S.

-Canton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Canton is a decidedly white-collar town, with fully 86.23% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Canton is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Canton who work in management occupations (12.65%), office and administrative support (11.94%), and sales jobs (9.64%).
+There are especially a lot of people living in Canton who work in management occupations (13.10%), office and administrative support (11.61%), and healthcare (9.64%).

 Also of interest is that Canton has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Canton in 2010 was $35,646, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $142,584 for a family of four.
+The per capita income in Canton in 2010 was $38,573, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $154,292 for a family of four.
+However, Canton contains both very wealthy and poor people as well.

-Canton is a very ethnically-diverse town.
+Canton is an extremely ethnically-diverse town.
 The people who call Canton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canton residents report their race to be White, followed by Asian.
-Important ancestries of people in Canton include Polish, Irish, English, and Italian.
+Important ancestries of people in Canton include German, Polish, Irish, English, and Italian.

 The most common language spoken in Canton is English.
-Other important languages spoken here include Indic languages and Gujarathi.
+Other important languages spoken here include Langs. of India and Polish.